manticoresoftware/manticoresearch/manual/Creating_a_table/Creating_a_sharded_table/Creating_a_sharded_table.md

 CREATE TABLE local_sharded shards='10' rf='1'
 ```

-After this query, you will get multiple tables that represent shards and a final distributed table with the name `local_sharded` that you can use to insert and read data, and the distribution logic will be handled by the Manticore Search daemon.
+After this query, you'll get a single distributed table with all its shards already set up.
+All the multiple required shards are hidden and stored in the system database.
+You can interact with the distributed table normally – all operations will be automatically routed to the appropriate shard.

 #### Create a Replicated Sharded Table